India for Two Months: How Much Does It Cost? [For A Couple]

-We crunched some numbers before we left and that resulted in a budget estimate of €40 or $48 per day for two months of backpacking in India.
+We crunched some numbers before we left and that resulted in a budget estimate of €40 or $50 per day for two months of backpacking in India.
 All of the amounts here are for two people and the grand total in the end doesn't include the flight tickets to India or the travel insurance.
 It does include a number of unexpected domestic flights because we underestimated the size of this country and we missed an important train one day.
-Traveling in India is not that hard but it just takes a while because of the long distances...
+Traveling in India is not that hard but it just takes a while and it’s exhausting because of the long distances...
 Now, did we stay under our budget or not?

 OK, here's the thing; we're getting too damn old to sleep in dorms so for this trip we decided to stay in comfortable but cheap double rooms preferably with a private bathroom.

 Our strategy was always the same:

 Check Booking.com a few days before and book the room with the best price/review ratio and almost all of them were comfortable and we didn't get any surprises worth mentioning besides a cockroach visit at night and a room that was so damp it felt like the jungle.

 We set off on our journey thinking we would be able to travel India for two months without domestic flights but we underestimated the sheer size of it.
 For most of our itinerary we used trains and buses but we decided to book some flights to be able to see more of the country without messing up the timing of the countries ahead of us.
 When traveling India for a month or more, transportation will be a large part of what you spend.

 We also ended up booking an 'emergency' flight because we missed a long train ride and had already booked some stuff ahead that we couldn't cancel anymore.
 But even this didn't quite kill our budget...

 The point is: When you’re calculating the cost of a trip to India, make sure you know how you will travel.
 Even though flights are cheap in India, they will still take a big chunk out of your budget.

 Trains • $6 - $10 for a 5 - 6 hour ride in second sitting